sanity-io/sanity-plugin-iframe-pane/README.md

 This is designed to be used as a [Component inside of a View](https://www.sanity.io/docs/structure-builder-reference#c0c8284844b7).

-The simplest way to configure views is by customizing the `defaultDocumentNode` setting in the `deskTool()` plugin.
+The simplest way to configure views is by customizing the `defaultDocumentNode` setting in the `structureTool()` plugin.

 ```ts
 // ./sanity.config.ts